Zyad205/Snake-tkinter/README.md

 # Snake
-✔ Making snake using CustomtTkinter.
+✔ Making snake using CustomTkinter.